pgcentralfoundation/pgrx/cargo-pgrx/README.md

-  stop          Stop a pgrx-managed Postgres instance status        Is a pgrx-managed Postgres instance running? new           Create a new extension crate install       Install the extension from the current crate to the Postgres specified by whatever `pg_config` is currently on your $PATH sudo-install  Like `cargo pgrx install`, but uses `sudo` to copy the extension files package       Create an installation package directory schema        Generate extension schema files run           Compile/install extension to a pgrx-managed Postgres instance and start psql
+  stop          Stop a pgrx-managed Postgres instance status        Is a pgrx-managed Postgres instance running? new           Create a new extension crate install       Install the crate as an extension into the Postgres specified by `pg_config` package       Create an installation package directory schema        Generate extension schema files run           Compile/install extension to a pgrx-managed Postgres instance and start psql